nrv-framework/NRV/docs/usersguide/simulables.rst

 [2] Gaines, J. L., Finn, K. E., Slopsema, J. P., Heyboer, L. A.,  Polasek, K. H. (2018).
 A model of motor and sensory axon activation in the median nerve using surface electrical stimulation.
 Journal of computational neuroscience, 45(1), 29-43.

-he complete list of tunable parameters for unmyelinated axons is:
+The complete list of tunable parameters for unmyelinated axons is:

 .. list-table:: Public attributes of unmyelinated axons
    :widths: 10 10 10 50